luau-lang/rfcs/docs/vector-library.md

 ## Motivation

 Currently, vectors are a primitive type implemented internally.
 All of the heavy work to implement vectors is done, but there is no runtime-agnostic way to use vectors in Luau code.
-This creates a struggle to use native vectors; a Luau runtime [Lune](https://github.com/lune-org/lune) doesn't currently use native vectors.
-This results in performance drawbacks & difficulty utilizing vectors in cross-runtime code.
+Individual Luau runtimes, such as [Lune](https://github.com/lune-org/lune) or Roblox, must provide their own distinct libraries to work with native vectors which may be inconsistent.
+In cross-runtime code, this results in performance drawbacks & difficulty utilizing native vectors.

 ## Design

-Implement a standard library for creating & using the existing vector type.
+The default metatable for vectors should now be the `vector` library.
+While buffers and coroutines do not have this, vectors likely should for ergonomics.

-### Library functions
+### Library functions & constants

-It's important to keep in mind that this list of implementable functions isn't intended to be exhaustive, but rather to serve as a starting point.
+This RFC proposes the following basic functions & constants as a starting point, but as with all builtin libraries, future RFCs can propose additional functions.

 ---

 `vector(x: number?, y: number?, z: number?)`

 Creates a vector with 3 components: x, y, z.
 If the feature flag for wide vectors is enabled, a fourth argument `w: number?` will be introduced.
-As per standard, vectors wouldn't have a metatable by default.
-A vector's metatable would need to be set by the C API `lua_setmetatable`.

 Due to the common usage of vectors, vector creation should be ergonomic.
 Therefore, it is probably worth breaking the `create()` naming standard.